guillermohernandez/frontend-intermediate-textbook/LessonOne.md

 # Lesson One

+## Taking Notes on Github
+We will be saving all of our notes and examples on GitHub (in addition to anyway you like).
+Here's how to get started.

+1. Go to github.com and sign in.
+2. Add a repository and name it whatever you want (ex.
+ACA-Lesson-Notes)
+3. Copy the HTTPS clone URL
+4. In your terminal, navigate (using `cd`) into a directory where you want to start keeping your repositories.
+5. Clone your new repository by type `git clone <HTTPS clone URL>` (without carets "<>", applies to future examples)
+6. Navigate into the directory `cd <repository name>`
+7. Open up a Sublime window by typing `subl LessonOneNotes.js`
+8. Save it (`ctrl-s` or `command-s`)
+10. In your terminal.
+Type `git status`
+11. See that you have added one file.
+12. Type `git add -A`.
+This will stage the file to be committed.
+13. Type `git commit -m "Added LessonOneNotes"`
+14. Type `git push origin master` to push it up to GitHub

+From now on, all of your notes from class will be in this repo.
+Become friends with GitHub, it will become your newest social network, resume, portfolio, and encyclopedia.

 ## Server-side JavaScript
 JavaScript was born in the browser.
 It was created by Netscape to add dynamic code inside Netscape Navigator.
 Nearly all JavaScript was written in, designed for, and limited to the browser.
 Today is a different time.